-We are currently recruiting for PhD students in the lab to start in the 2017 academic year.
+We are currently recruiting for PhD students in the lab.
 We are an inter-disciplinary lab, studying the interactions between community ecology and evolutionary biology using cutting-edge statistical techniques.
-We are looking for two students: one with experience in ecological and/or evolutionary modelling, and another with experience in plant ecology and fieldwork.
+We are interested in students with experience in ecological and/or evolutionary modelling, and another with experience in plant ecology and fieldwork.
 These positions are fully-funded, and include money to travel to conferences and working groups.

 What we do.
 Our research has focused on biodiversity modelling: how have species evolved, and what implications does that have for species’ ecology?
 Students will, therefore, have the opportunity to develop tools and statistical models to explore classic datasets in new ways.